wjaskowski/2048-gecco-2015-competition/README.md

 Building
 --------
 You do need to build the code.
-Just download the prebuild jar.
+Just download the prebuild [2048.jar](https://github.com/wjaskowski/2048-gecco-2015-competition/releases/tag/1.0)

 If you want to build it yourself, you need Maven.
 Just execute: